anchal524/advanced-web-programming2/lab_5/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Pinterest app where people can post the images and browse other images and mark them favourites.

 ## Available Scripts